 Want to read this post later?
 Pin it on your Pinterest board!

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost to you.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

-Before you go to Alishan, take a look at my post on learning all my best tips for travelling to Taiwan.
+Before you visit Alishan, Taiwan, take a look at my post on learning all my best tips for travelling to Taiwan.
 I included a lot of information, including getting a Taiwan prepaid SIM card, transportation around the country and more.

 Travelling through Taiwan?
 Visit all the major cities in Taiwan in 3 weeks

-Before I dive into my Alishan travel guide, I want to share with a few quick tips about going to Alishan:
+Before I dive into my Alishan travel guide and itinerary, I want to share with a few quick tips about going to Alishan:

 - There are many trails in Alishan; some are hilly, and some have stairs.
 But you don’t need to be an advanced hiker to trek any of these trails.